Galois Cohomology for Lubin-Tate $(\varphi_q,\Gamma_{LT})$-modules over Coefficient rings: Introduction

+Next, we recall the computation of the Iwasawa cohomology in terms of the complex associated with $\psi_q$ (Theorem \ref{Iwasawa cohomology}), {\C which is a result of \cite[Theorem 5.13]{SV}}.

-In the second part, we use our techniques to deal with the case of coefficient rings.
-Recall that a coefficient ring is a complete local Noetherian ring with finite residue field.
+{\C A Lubin-Tate analogue of Perrin-Riou's exponential map has been given in \cite[section 3.5]{Ber-Four} in the context of analytic representations.
+Hoping for an exponential map for families of Galois representations that give rise to such analytic representations, in the second part, we begin by generalizing our results to the case of coefficient rings.} Recall that a coefficient ring is a complete local Noetherian ring with finite residue field.

 In \cite{Dee}, Dee generalized Fontaine theory to the case of a general complete Noetherian local ring $R$, whose residue field is a finite extension of $\mathbb{F}_p$.
 He extended Fontaine's \cite{Fon} results to the category of $R$-modules of finite type with a continuous $R$-linear action of $G_K$.
 He constructed a category of \'{e}tale $\varphi$-modules (resp., \'{e}tale $(\varphi,\Gamma)$-modules) over $K$ parameterized by $R$ and proved that this category is equivalent to the category of $R$-linear representations of $G_K$ in the equal characteristic case (resp., mixed characteristic case) (\cite[Theorem 2.1.27 and Theorem 2.3.1]{Dee}).
 The category of \'{e}tale $\varphi$-modules (resp., \'{e}tale $(\varphi,\Gamma)$-modules) is defined to be a module of finite type over the completed tensor product $\mathcal{O}_{\mathcal{E}}\hat{\otimes}_{\mathbb{Z}_p}R$ with an action of $\varphi$ (resp., $\varphi$ and $\Gamma$) as in the case of Fontaine.
 The core point of the proof is Lemma 2.1.5. and Lemma 2.1.6. in \cite{Dee}.
-Crucial in the proof of the equivalence of categories stated above, he used the results of Fontaine \cite{Fon} for the case when the representation $V$ has finite length.
+In the proof of the equivalence of categories stated above, he used the results of Fontaine \cite{Fon} crucially for the case when the representation $V$ has finite length.
 Then the general case was deduced by taking the inverse limits.

 We also extend a result of Kisin and Ren (\cite[Theorem $1.6$]{KR}) to give a classification of the category of $R$-representations of $G_K$.
-We consider a category of \'{e}tale $(\varphi_q,\Gamma_{LT})$-modules over the completed tensor product $\mathcal{O}_R:=\mathcal{O}_{\mathcal{E}}\hat{\otimes}_{\mathcal{O}_K}R$, where the ring $\mathcal{O}_{\mathcal{E}}$ is constructed using the periods of Tate-module of $\mathcal{F}$.
+We consider a category of \'{e}tale $(\varphi_q,\Gamma_{LT})$-modules over the completed tensor product $\mathcal{O}_R:=\mathcal{O}_{\mathcal{E}}\hat{\otimes}_{\mathcal{O}_L}R$, where the ring $\mathcal{O}_{\mathcal{E}}$ is constructed using the periods of Tate-module of $\mathcal{G}$.
 Then we prove that this category is equivalent to the category of $R$-representations of $G_K$.
 In the equal characteristic case, we show the following result.